SWang848/Open3DBench/README.md

 If you want to perform 3D PPA evaluation, you need to install the corresponding version of OpenROAD.
 Two installation options are provided below:

-#### Option 1:
+#### Option 1 (suggested if you have already built the OpenROAD environment):

 Follow the official OpenROAD build instructions with the commit hash specified in the paper as [fbca14c](https://github.com/The-OpenROAD-Project/OpenROAD/commit/fbca14c).

-#### Option 2 (suggested):
+#### Option 2 (suggested if you have never used it before):

 Use the pre-built [binary](https://github.com/Precision-Innovations/OpenROAD/releases/tag/2.0-17198-g8396d0866) (if you choose ubuntu, 20.04 is the only version applicable, as detailed below).
-Installation details can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithPrebuilt.html).

 **Caution!** The binary for Ubuntu 22.04 contains a segmentation fault for RC extraction, which is the problem of the binary package itself.
 An alternative is to use the Ubuntu 20.04 version.
 You can pull a docker image for Ubuntu 20.04 and then build OpenROAD and run our code smoothly.

+More installation details can be found [here](https://openroad-flow-scripts.readthedocs.io/en/latest/user/BuildWithPrebuilt.html).

 ### 1.3 Build HotSpot